 What tests are usual after a transient ischaemic attack?

-After a suspected TIA, you will normally be advised to have several tests.
+After a suspected TIA, you will often be advised to have several tests.
 Some of these will be done in a hospital, and others can be done in your GP surgery.
-Where they happen depends on whether you have been referred immediately (as an emergency) into hospital, or whether your GP is referring you to a TIA clinic.

 The tests usually done are: